ebourg/StrataDocs/guide/reference/extended_enum.md

 These external code lists can be tied to extended enums.
 When they are, the name used is called the _external name_.

-For exampe, Strata includes external names that map the FpML names to the following extended enums:
+For example, Strata includes external names that map the FpML names to the following extended enums:

 * `BusinessDayConvention`
 * `DayCount`